castframework/cast1/mkdocs/docs/tutorials/bondIssuance.md

     <div class="explorer" id="fsoConfirmPaymentTransferred"></div>
 </div>

-**Congratulations** You have just emitted and subscribed to a Forge Bond !
+**Congratulations** You have just issued and subscribed to a Forge Bond !

 <script>
     const froEndPoint = 'http://localhost:6661/graphql';